kabdelrahman/ImmobilienScout24.de-Crawler/README.md

 Output

 While crawling, the crawler will print out the website it is currently processing.
 Every link comes with a progress indicator.
-In the crawler's directory you'll find two similar files: wohnung_data_clean.csv and wohnung_data_raw.csv.
+In the crawler's directory you'll find two similar files: immoscout_data_clean.csv and immoscout_data_raw.csv.
 Both files contain the same data.
-However, wohnung_data_clean.csv has already been cleaned and is ready for analysis.
-If you prefer to work with the data that comes directly from Immobilienscout24.de, then you should use wohnung_data_raw.csv.
+However, immoscout_data_clean.csv has already been cleaned and is ready for analysis.
+If you prefer to work with the data that comes directly from Immobilienscout24.de, then you should use immoscout_data_raw.csv.
-There are six variables inside the clean version.
-Price indicates the price for a given real estate (either rent or total price). size is the size of a listing in square meters. location_first is the most precise location indication (should be equal to the street in most cases). location_last should be equal to the city. real_estate tells you whether it is a flat ("Wohnung") or a house ("Haus"). "ownership" indicates whether the given real estate is for rent ("Miete") or for sale ("Kauf").
+There are seven variables inside the clean version.
+Price indicates the price for a given real estate (either rent or total price).
+Size is the size of a listing in square meters. location_first is the most precise location indication (should be equal to the street in most cases). location_last should be equal to the city. real_estate tells you whether it is a flat ("Wohnung") or a house ("Haus"). "ownership" indicates whether the given real estate is for rent ("Miete") or for sale ("Kauf"). "crawled" tells you when a certain real estate was crawled.
+This is supposed to make working with consecutive crawls easier.

 Formatting